jcolla-holla/CoronaVirusTracker/README.md

  ## Architecture and Technologies
    * [D3.js](https://github.com/d3/d3/wiki) for data wrangling and DOM manipulation for graph creation
    * JavaScript for date selection logic
-   * Webpack to bundle scripts and tranlsate JS as needed
+   * Webpack to bundle scripts and translate JS as needed

  ## Possible Improvements:
   * Calendar view - gives a new visual to understand trends over time, [example](https://observablehq.com/@d3/calendar-view)